 Australia hasn’t had a recession – in the widely used sense of two or more consecutive quarters of negative real GDP growth – since 1991.
 Since then, Australia’s ranking among nations in terms of per capita GDP has risen from 22nd to, in the last four years, either 12th or 13th, behind only the United States, Norway, Switzerland and a number of other smaller states which are predominantly either oil producers or financial centres.
 Australia’s economic performance reflects a combination of luck and management – the relative importance and quality of which have varied significantly from time to time.
 Monitoring the performance of and analysing the prospects for the Australian economy has been the major part of my ‘day job’ since I completed my university degree in 1979.

-The 2022-2023 Federal Budget with Tasmania Talks’ Mike O’LoughlinAustralian Federal Budget, Australian Society and Politics, News, Recent Media Interview, Tasmania, The Australian Economy | 30th March 2022
+Who is a better economic manager?Australian Society and Politics, News, Recent Media Interview, The Australian Economy | 21st May 2022

-Why Reserve Bank needs to raise rates next weekAustralian Society and Politics, News, Recent Media Interview, The Australian Economy | 28th March 2022
+Why Reserve Bank needs to raise rates next weekAustralian Society and Politics, Economic Policies, News, Recent Media Interview, The Australian Economy | 28th April 2022

 Saul talked with The Conversation’s Chief Political Correspondent Michelle Grattan on 27th April about this week’s much bigger-than-expected March quarter inflation data, and its implications for next week’s RBA Board meeting and for the current election campaign.